‘Lumen Fidei’: Guidance for an Increasingly Irreligious World

 And in a warning against fundamentalism, he stresses faith cannot be imposed and never leads to arrogance.
 "One who believes may not be presumptuous," he says.
 "On the contrary, truth leads to humility, since believers know that, rather than ourselves possessing truth, it is truth which embraces and possesses us.
 Far from making us inflexible, the security of faith sets us on a journey; it enables witness and dialogue with all."

 Father Haffner, who has written extensively on faith and reason in his 2010 book The Mystery of Creation, was particularly struck by these passages.

-“Christian faith does not humiliate or force reason; so faith is totally different from fundamentalism or sectarianism,” he told the Register.
-“God respects reason so that, as the encyclical says, when we draw near to God, 'our human lights are not dissolved in the immensity of his light, as a star is engulfed by the dawn, but shine all the more brightly the closer they approach the primordial fire, like a mirror which reflects light.'”
+"Christian faith does not humiliate or force reason; so faith is totally different from fundamentalism or sectarianism," he said.
+"God respects reason so that, as the encyclical says, when we draw near to God, ‘our human lights are not dissolved in the immensity of his light, as a star is engulfed by the dawn, but shine all the more brightly the closer they approach the primordial fire, like a mirror which reflects light.’"

 The Family of Faith

 Elsewhere in the encyclical, the Pope links the importance of faith to evangelization, underlining the nature of faith as being open to the "we" of the Church and a communion of persons.

 "Our belief is expressed in response to an invitation, to a word which must be heard and which is not my own," he writes, adding that those who "receive faith discover that their horizons expand as new and enriching relationships come to life."

 The Holy Father talks about the importance of passing on the faith, underscoring the importance of baptism and the Eucharist and recalling St. Augustine’s words that parents are called not only to bring children into the world, "but also bring them to God."
 He discusses the significance of unity of faith and that, "since faith is one, it must be professed in all its purity and integrity."